funkia/hareactive/README.md

 ```

 ## Benchmark
-To run a single benchmark: (You will have to compile some of the files first)
+To run a single benchmark: (You will have to compile first `npm run build`)
 ```
 node benchmark/<name-of-benchmark>
 ```